seotrader/Kotlin-Projects/README.md

 * ChoreMeApp ( soon will be in appstore after first version is ready)

+This is a cloud based app that allow you to manage create and manage tasks to your friends, the task is being built at the moment

 https://github.com/seotrader/Kotlin-Projects/tree/master/ChoreMeApp

 * Rick And Morty - ( Reading cartoons API with RXJava, Retrofit, working Online and Offline mode with ROOM SQLite)